deb-intel/GramineTest/Documentation/quickstart.rst

 .. _quickstart_installation

-Quick Start
+Intall Gramine
 ===========

+These instructions explain how to install Gramine.
+Gramine is supported on several versions of Ubuntu.
+Installation instructions for each supported version is listed below.

 .. highlight:: sh

 Prerequisites
 -------------

-Gramine without SGX has no special requirements.
+Gramine without SGX support has no special requirements.

-Gramine with SGX support requires several features from your system:
+Gramine with SGX support has the following requirements:

 - the FSGSBASE feature of recent processors must be enabled in the Linux kernel;
 - the Intel SGX driver must be built in the Linux kernel;
 - Intel SGX SDK/PSW and (optionally) Intel DCAP must be installed.

-If your system doesn't meet these requirements, please refer to more detailed descriptions in :doc:`devel/building`.
+If your system doesn't meet these requirements, please refer to the :doc:`devel/building` Section.

-We supply a tool :doc:`manpages/is-sgx-available`, which you can use to check your hardware and system.
+Check for SGX compatibility

+To check your hardware and system for SGX compatibility, use the supplied tool, :doc:`manpages/is-sgx-available`.
 It's installed together with the respective gramine package you install from the options below.

-Install Gramine
+Install Gramine on a specific version of Linux
 ---------------

+The instructions below list installation instructions for the supported versions of Linux.
+To Install Gramine, navigate to the version of Linux running on your system and follow the installation instructions.

 On **Ubuntu 18.04 or 20.04 distributions** (for 18.04, in :file:`intel-sgx.list`, replace
 ``focal`` with ``bionic``), run the following::